Do I Have Water Rights on My Property

 1. Definition and Regulation:

-• Groundwater rights pertain to the use of water extracted from underground aquifers.
+• Groundwater rights pertain to the use of the water extracted from the underground aquifers.

 • Regulation varies by jurisdiction but often involves permitting, monitoring, and management to prevent overexploitation and depletion.